basicx-StrgV/BasicxLogger/README.md

 ## How to use

-You can clone the repository and add EasyLogger to your existing solution in VisualStudio
+You can clone the repository and add EasyLogger to your existing solution in VisualStudio.

 ### Namespaces